akeneo/pim-helpcenter/README.md

 ### Let's talk about themes
 You will find the themes in the files named `themes-for-julia.json` and `themes-for-peter.json` in the `content` folder.

 If you take a look at one of this file, you will see that this is a very simple JSON.
-Its structure is the following:
+There is a key named `"themes"` whose structure is the following:
 - Each key is the identifier of a theme: It should be unique among all themes and it should only use lowercase with hyphens between words.
 - Each theme has a title: It is the title used in the "Themes" pages.
 - Each theme has a description: It is the description used in the "Themes" pages.